If you’re looking for the cutest wizard and witch cat names, you are SO in luck, my friends!

 This is probably my all-time favorite cat names category!

-From Sabrina the Teenage Witch all the way up to Charmed, there are a plethora of great witch names out there to choose from.
+From television to literature to mythology there are a plethora of great witch names out there to choose from!

-RELATED ➔ 20 Absolutely Adorable & Hilarious Black Cat Names
+RELATED ➔ 20 Absolutely Cute Black Cat Names

 This post contains affiliate links.
 If you make a purchase through these links, we earn a small commission at no extra charge to you.